Measures

 sql: AVG(${orders.sales_price})

 - The core declaration of the field definition.
 Best practice dictates using field references over raw database columns when calling other fields/dimensions.
-Dimensions may only be derived from other dimensions (rather than measures).
-Other fields can be called wrapping view.name in $, ie.
+Other fields can be called wrapping view.name in

 . - Note that field type is implicit in Omni, and defined based upon the underlying fields database type.
 To change the type, simply CAST the field (for example,